 • Able to obtain USDA Federal Security Clearance.

 Training and Experience Guideline: Any combination of training and/or experience that will enable the applicant to possess the required knowledge, skills and abilities.
 A Bachelor of Science Degree in Wildlife Management or closely related natural resources field is required.

 Starting Salary: $32,000 – $34,000 + Health Benefits and Retirement Package

 To Apply: please visit our website at www.pheasantsforever.org/jobs

 ONLY ONLINE APPLICATIONS WILL BE ACCEPTED.
-Please combine your cover letter, resume and 3 references into a single Word document or PDF file on the Recruitment website.
+Please combine your cover letter, resume and 3 references into 1 Word document or PDF file before uploading on the Recruitment website.